 One of the things we always hear about when it comes to Cuba is the classic cars.
-With the US embargo all across the island are 50's era vehicles.
-Which is all true.
-However, just because the US has an embargo to Cuba doesn't mean it affects other manufactures.
-We saw Hyundai had many modern vehicles on the island, and even a few Audi's rolling around.
-So clearly there is a way around the embargo.
-If you wanted a taxi you could just as easily flag down a modern air-conditioned yellow Hyundai as an old Chevy convertible.
-We did a little of both and another reality of life in Cuba is the old cars are cool, but they are maintained using whatever scraps can be salvaged.
-So mufflers are not as great, seats are not as comfortable, and the engine doesn't sound like a smooth running combustion system we might hear at classic car shows.
+With the US embargo all across the island are 50’s era vehicles.
+Which is entirely true.
+However, just because the US has an embargo to Cuba doesn’t mean it affects other manufacturers.
+We saw Hyundai had many modern vehicles on the island, and even a few Audi’s rolling around.
+So apparently there is a way around the embargo.
+If you wanted a taxi, you could just as easily flag down a modern air-conditioned yellow Hyundai as an old Chevy convertible.
+We did a little of both, and another reality of life in Cuba is the old cars are cool, but they are maintained using whatever scraps can be salvaged.
+So mufflers are not as great, seats are not as comfortable, and the engine doesn’t sound like a smooth running combustion system we might hear at classic car shows.

 In the resort having a flat screen TV showing CNN News and Spanish soap operas wasn’t that surprising, having the same thing in our hotel in Havana or seeing them hanging on walls in bars throughout town was a little more unexpected.

 With the food and alcohol selection, which was all great, it was a bit difficult to tell there was an embargo at all.
-We were told to bring our own toilet paper as we would need it, we didn't. we were expecting limited choices for meals, we didn't experience it.
-And the expectation of a bunch of rundown buildings was only slightly met as we walked around town to view many remodeled buildings and hotels and resorts being built in expectation of the onslaught of American tourist that are expected once the embargo is fully lifted.
+We were told to bring our own toilet paper as we would need it, we didn’t.
+We were expecting limited choices for meals, and we didn’t experience it.
+And the expectation of a bunch of rundown buildings was only slightly met as we walked around town to view many remodeled buildings and hotels and resorts being built in expectation of the onslaught of American tourist that is expected once the embargo is entirely lifted.